umbraco/UmbracoDocs/Development-Guidelines/Coding-Standards/jquery-guidelines.md

 	    };
 	})(jQuery);

-## Standard JQuery plugins
+## Standard jQuery plugins
-Most JQuery plugins will expose an API or a way in which a developer can interact with the plugin, not just instantiating it.
+Most jQuery plugins will expose an API or a way in which a developer can interact with the plugin, not just instantiating it.
 To do this we need to create a class that does the work of the plugin and then expose that class via a different jQuery plugin.

 ### Naming Conventions
 There are many different ways to expose an API for a jQuery plugin, in Umbraco the standard will be: